lma120/gpa-sleep-analysis/data/README.md

+---
+editor_options:
+  markdown:
+    wrap: 72
+bibliography: references.bib
+---

 # Data

-If using an external dataset (that doesn't come in an R package), place data file(s) in this folder.

-Then, include metadata about your dataset including information on provenance, data dictionary, etc.

-The data dictionary for your data file(s) using the following format.

-## Name of data file

-Variable
-Description

-subject_id
+### Data Dictionary

-ID of the participant
+**subject_id** ID of the participant

-study
-Study number where study 1 represents CMU in Spring 2018, study 2 represents UW in Spring 2018, study 3 represents UW in Spring 2019, study 4 represents ND in Spring 2016, and study 4 represents CMU in Spring 2017.
+**study** Study number where study 1 represents CMU in Spring 2018, study 2 represents UW in Spring 2018, study 3 represents UW in Spring 2019, study 4 represents ND in Spring 2016, and study 4 represents CMU in Spring 2017.

-cohort
-Name of the cohort the participant is in.
+**cohort** Name of the cohort the participant is in.

-demo_race
-Students were considered underrepresented if either parent was Black, Hispanic or Latino, Native American, or Pacific Islander and were assigned 0.
+**demo_race** Students were considered underrepresented if either parent was Black, Hispanic or Latino, Native American, or Pacific Islander and were assigned 0.
 Students were non-underrepresented if neither parent was from an underrepresented category (i.e., both parents had White or Asian ancestry) and are represented by a 1.

-demo_gender
-Gender of the subject, with male represented by a 0 and female represented by a 1, as reported by their institution.
+**demo_gender** Gender of the subject, with male represented by a 0 and female represented by a 1, as reported by their institution.

-demo_firstgen
-First-generation status; Students were considered first-generation if neither parent completed any college (i.e., high school diploma or less) and were assigned a 1 and a 0 otherwise.
+**demo_firstgen** First-generation status; Students were considered first-generation if neither parent completed any college (i.e., high school diploma or less) and were assigned a 1 and a 0 otherwise.

-bedtime_mssd
- This is a measure of bedtime variability, calculated as the average squared difference of successive bedtimes, measured in units of hours.
-This measures the variability from day to day by computing the average of (night2 bedtime - night1 bedtime)^2, (night3 bedtime - night2 bedtime)^2 …
+**bedtime_mssd** This is a measure of bedtime variability, calculated as the average squared difference of successive bedtimes, measured in units of hours.
+This measures the variability from day to day by computing the average of (night2 bedtime - night1 bedtime)$^2$, (night3 bedtime - night2 bedtime)$^2$...

-TotalSleepTime
-Average time in bed (wake time minus bedtime),  minus total length of awake/restlessness during this time, in minutes.
+**TotalSleepTime** Average time in bed (wake time minus bedtime), minus total length of awake/restlessness during this time, in minutes.

-midpoint_sleep
-Average midpoint of bedtime and wake time, in total minutes after 11pm.
+**midpoint_sleep** Average midpoint of bedtime and wake time, in total minutes after 11pm.
 (100 is 12:40 am).

-frac_nights_with_data
-Fraction of total nights where data was recorded.
+**frac_nights_with_data** Fraction of total nights where data was recorded.
 (There were some instances where Fitbit battery may have died or they weren’t worn to bed.)

-daytime_sleep
-Average time slept during the daytime, including short naps, in minutes.
+**daytime_sleep** Average time slept during the daytime, including short naps, in minutes.

-cum_gpa
-Cumulative GPA (out of 4.0) of all previous semesters.
+**cum_gpa** Cumulative GPA (out of 4.0) of all previous semesters.
 Because subjects are first years, this usually just represents their fall GPA.

-term_gpa
-The end of term GPA (out of 4.0)
+**term_gpa** The end of term GPA (out of 4.0)

-term_units
-Number of course units a student took in the term
+**term_units** Number of course units a student took in the term

-Zterm_units_ZofZ
-Standardized measure of course load, where 0 represents an average course load, and positive and negative values represents heavier and lighter course loads respectively.
+**Zterm_units_ZofZ** Standardized measure of course load, where 0 represents an average course load, and positive and negative values represents heavier and lighter course loads respectively.
 This was calculated by finding the Z-score of every student’s units relative to their study cohort, then Z-scoring them again relative to the entire population.

+[@cmu_sleep]